karlseguin/the-little-mongodb-book/en/mongodb.markdown

 You can obtain statistics on a database by typing `db.stats()`.
 Most of the information deals with the size of your database.
 You can also get statistics on a collection, say `unicorns`, by typing `db.unicorns.stats()`.
 Most of this information relates to the size of your collection and its indexes.

 ## Profiler ##
-You can enable the MongoDB profiler by executing:
+You enable the MongoDB profiler by executing:

 	db.setProfilingLevel(2);